 The European Union Parliament voted in favour of the EU AI Act on March 13, 2024.
-The EU AI Act may potentially impact Canadian companies exporting AI-enhanced regulated products or systems used in high-risk areas within the European Union.
-These companies will be compelled to adhere to intricate protection of the end of the end of the end of the end of the protection of the end of the end of the end of the end of the companies will be compelled to adhere to intricate protection of the end of the end of the end of the end of the protection of the end of the end of the end of the end of the protection of the end of the e companies will be compelled to adhere to intricate new compliance regulations.
+The EU AI Act may potentially impact Canadian companies exporting AI-enhanced regulated products or systems used in highrisk areas within the European Union.
+These companies will be compelled to adhere to intricate new compliance regulations.
 Moreover, Canadian businesses providing online services with AI components accessible to EU consumers may also be affected.